June-Skeeter/GEOB270_Lab1_2021S1/Content/Part4.md

 Using the steps outlined in the video on creating point features, we are going to create a new feature class called "Broad St. Pump" and digitize the location of the pump.
 Follow the steps as outlined and refer to the video below.

 **1)** Right click on SourcePoints in the catalog pane and click New > Feature Class.
-* SourcePoints is a "Feature Dataset", a collection of feature classes within a geodatabase that have common properties (eg. projections)

 **2)** In the new window that opens, give the new feature a name and alias, set the type to point, and click Next.
 * Arc Pro does not allow Feature Classes to have certain characters (eg. spaces) in file names.
 But you can set the alias to display spaces